jaylenroope-afk/Hospital-Management-/README.md

 # Hospital Management Data Analysis Project

 ## Project Background
 Efficient hospital management not only require high-quality medical care but also optimized administrative and financial operations.
 Hospitals often deal with frequent patient cancellations, no-shows, and also insurance claim denials which affects revenue.
 In this project, I conducted an in-depth analysis of hospital management data to deliver key insights and recommendations on how the hospital administration can improve operational efficiency.

-Key KPIs
+## Tools and Skills Used
+- Excel (Data Cleaning, Sorting/Filtering, Calculations for KPIs, Data Manipulation)
+- BigQuery SQL (JOINs, CTEs, Variable Creation)
+- Tableau Public (Data Visualizations, Dashboards)
+- GitHub (Documentation, Delivering Key Insights and KPIs, Recommendations)
+- Lucid App (Designing ERD)

+## Project Structure
+- /README.md - What you are looking at right now!
+This provides a description of the project, addressing KPIs, dashboards, and recommendations to stakeholders.
+- /data - Contains raw and processed data.
+- /Tableau - Includes png and twbx files containing important dashboards.
+- /queries - Includes queries that were used to pull data as well as join the data tables.
+BigQuery SQL was used.
+- /ERD - Entity-Relationship Diagram that shows how data tables relate to one another and how they were joined in SQL.

 ## Analysis Summary
+The hospital served 200 patients with an average age of 41 in 2023.
+It is unknown about other departments but the dataset only contained data on 3 departments including: Pediatrics, Oncology, and Dermatology.
+The three departments collectively generated revenue of $551,249.85.
+Pediatrics had the highest revenue which was $258,937.83 and had 98 appointments.
+Dr. Sarah Taylor who specializes in Dermatology, had the most appointments (29) and generated the most revenue which was $82,696.48.
+April was the busiest month and saw 25 appointments while September was the least busiest month and saw only 11 appointments.
+No seasonal trends were observed.
+Tuesdays and Wednesdays were the busiest days throughout the year.
+Two of the biggest issues that were hurting revenue included high cancellation and no-show rates of patients and insurance claim denials.
+The cancellations and no-shows disrupted patient flow where patients in need could have been served while insurance claim denials resulted in $62,597 in financial losses.
+Only 30.9% showed up to their appointments which indicates that there is a significant issue in communication with the patients.
+This issue resulted in about a million dollars in potential losses.
+33% of patients who paid with insurance had their claims denied, with certain providers such as HealthIndia and MedCare Plus had disproportionally higher denial rates (60% and 42.86% respectively).
+Dashboards that address the key performance indicators are included as well as recommendations on addressing major issues and improving hospital operational efficiency.